Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Introduction

-In this paper we will take advantage of the properties of non-unitary operators and projection to create a novel algorithm in tensor networks that allows us to solve this problem with different variants.
-The resolution consists of simulating the quantum system that represents the solutions and modifying the amplitudes of the combinations with their costs, to finally apply the constraints of the problem and obtain the optimal state.
-One of the main advantages of this construction is the possibility of obtaining approximate solutions by heuristically eliminating layers to reduce the computational complexity and memory cost, allowing to address a larger number of cases or to couple it to other future algorithms.
+This work presents a tensor-network construction for representing exact-arithmetic marginal formulas for the TSP and several of its generalizations.
+The formulation represents all feasible and infeasible assignments in a tensor product space, modifies the amplitudes of the combinations with their costs, applies the constraints of the problem, and finally extracts the highest-weight feasible state in the zero-temperature limit.
+One of the main uses of this construction is the possibility of obtaining approximate solutions by heuristically eliminating layers to reduce computational complexity and memory cost, allowing us to address a larger number of cases or to couple it to other future algorithms.
+We do not claim a general computational advantage for TSP; the exact rule is exponential, and the finite-$\tau$ implementation should be read as a calibrated finite-precision heuristic.

-The main contributions of this work with respect to previous ones are the adaptation of existing techniques for unconstrained combinatorial problems to the TSP and the definition of matrix product operator layers to implement constraints, in addition to the approximability of the constraints and the reuse of intermediate computations in combinatorial optimization problems with tensor networks.